Alex0Blackwell/avail/README.md

 environment and the Sherlock software.

-The following is an example of the command line to run all the tests for Sherlock.
+The following is an example of the command line to run all the tests for Avail.
 This invocation hides the progress text that Sherlock normally outputs, and instead shows the verbose output of the tests.

 ```
-$ cd sherlock/sherlock
+$ cd avail/avail
 $ python3 -m unittest tests.all --verbose
 ```

 Note that we do currently have 100% test coverage.
-Unfortunately, some of the sites that Sherlock checks are not always reliable, so it is common to get response problems.
+Unfortunately, some of the sites that Avail checks are not always reliable, so it is common to get response problems.
 Any problems in connection will show up as warnings in the tests instead of true errors.